csu-hci-projects/SP23-Improving-Presence-In-Virtual-Reality/README.md

 Our group meets every Friday afternoon for one hour at 2pm.
 We communicate every day in our Teams group.

 # Final Project Information
-Link to Overview video.  https://youtu.be/-1lSP-YctGo
+Link to Overview video:  https://youtu.be/-1lSP-YctGo

+Link to Code/Experiment video:

 Link to Overleaf: https://www.overleaf.com/project/643468889cc37aca356f9b2e